jcchurch/APSUJavaCamp/Day2/07_Loops/07_Loops.md

 ## The Sections of The for Loop

 - The initialization section of the for loop allows the loop to initialize its own control variable.
-- The test section of the for statement acts in the same manner as the condition section of a while loop.
+- The test section will test if the condition is true before every loop.
 - The update section of the for loop is the last thing to execute at the end of each loop.

 ## The for Loop Initialization